k-box/k-search-client-js/readme.md

    the configuration values
 - `data-url`: (required) The K-Link compatible endpoint to use for searching
 - `data-token`: (required) The API token to obtain access to the Search
-- `data-display`: The display style.
+- `data-display`: The display style:
- - overlay the search box is visible and can expand on top of the other elements of the page when active.
+  + `overlay` the search box is visible and can expand on top of the other elements of the page when active.
 The results are presented in a dialog below the search input field
- - embed the search box and the results are visible in a page area and cannot hide other elements already in the page
+  + `embed` the search box and the results are visible in a page area and cannot hide other elements already in the page
 - `data-collapsed`: If the search form should be collapsed to use less space on the page, for example if used in the header.
   This is a boolean attribute, so no explicit value is required.

+## <a name = 'token'>How to get a token</a>

+Go to the registry page of the K-Link network you want to connect to (typically https://public.your_k-link_network/registry) and create an account.
+If you don't know the address of the registry, contact the technical counterpart of the K-Link network you want to connect to or check if this K-Link network is referenced [below](#list-k-links).

+Go to Applications and click on `Add`

+Give a name to the application on which the K-Search client will run, enter the domain of the app ("mywebsite.com", "mycompany.de", etc.) and choose the permissions "data-search" and "data-view"

+Put the status on `enabled`

+Click on `Save`, your token has been generated

+## <a name = 'endpoint'>How to get the K-Link endpoint url</a>

+Contact the technical counterpart of the K-Link network you want to connect to or check if this K-Link network is referenced [below](#list-k-links).

+## <a name = 'list-k-links'>Non exhaustive list of publicly available K-Link networks</a>

+See https://k-link.technology/network.html to find the Registry pages and Endpoints of a list of publicly available K-Link networks

 ## Development